A Little Bit of Country in the Big City

 You’ll want to see active chicks, some resting, others eating & drinking, and some under a heat source.
 This is normal behavior.
 Avoid chicks that are all huddled together, or lethargic.

-Eyes should be clear, and you don’t want to see any signs of fecal impaction, better know as pasty butts, Learn More.
+Eyes should be clear, and you don’t want to see any signs of fecal impaction, better known as pasty butts, Learn More.

-The beak, top and bottom should be even, an over bite, or cross-over may interfere with proper eating.
+The beak, top, and bottom should be even, there shouldn’t be an overbite, or cross-over which may interfere with proper eating.

 Chicks will be fuzzy all over, avoid those with sparse or missing fluff.